 There is a little bit of everything at SkyCity.
 There are restaurants, bars, and hotels, as well as a casino, theatre, and convention centre, all located conveniently at the base of Auckland Sky Tower.
+This tower is also one of the best places for bungee jumping, in case that thrilling activity is also part of your itrinerary.
 The casino at SkyCity Auckland is perhaps the greatest attraction there.
 There are over 1,600 gaming machines and more than 100 tables for games like blackjack and roulette.
 For those looking for some thrill in the heart of Auckland, SkyCity is the place for you.
 The hotels at SkyCity are luxurious, having housed celebrities like Justin Timberlake and Christina Aguilera.
 There is a heated lap pool, a health spa, personal trainers, and even a hotel doctor.
 If you choose to stay at this five-star hotel, you will receive service fit for a celebrity.
 SkyTower also offers unparalleled views of Auckland, with the Orbit360 Dining revolving restaurant a popular choice to enjoy dinner with a breathtaking view.

 Address: Corner Victoria and Federal Streets, Auckland, New Zealand

 Opening hours: 8am - 5pm (daily, 1 October - 31 March); 9am-5pm (daily, 1 April - 20 September)